FredericSivignon2/Consolification/README.md

 The first attribute `CIHelpArgument`, on the class `Data`, specifies that you need to provide the argument '/?' to view the corresponding help.
 The second class `Data` attribute `CIJob` indicates that the application logic is implemented within the class `MessageJob`.
-The attribute `CISimpleArgument` on the property `Message` indicates that the Message property will receive the value of the first argument provided to the application.
+The attribute `CISimpleArgument` on the property `Message` indicates that the Message property will receive the value of the first argument provided to the application (index 0).
 The other attribute parameters are dedicated to the automatically generated help text.
 We'll see that later.

 Then, simply modify the Program class with the Main method like that: